yhoazk/automo/istqb/foundation_level_notes.md

 2. Exhaustive testing is imposible (except for trivial cases)
 3. Early testing
 4. Defect clustering

-5. Pesticide paradox
+5. Pesticide paradox:
+if the same set of test are ran, eventtually this test will not be reliable any longer.
+They wont reveal new/different issues.
-6. Testing is context dependent
+6. Testing is context dependent:

-7. Absence of errors fallacy
+7. Absence of errors fallacy:

 ### Mention the five fundamental test activities and its respective tasks from planning to closure